 extended volume option greyed out for c drive

-I hope this tutorial was detailed enough to help you learn how to partition the C Drive and increase its space in Windows 10 and 11 using the Disk Management tool.
+I hope this tutorial helped you learn how to partition the C Drive and increase its space in Windows 10 and 11 using the Disk Management tool.

 Read Next: 5 Ways to Install Windows 11 on Unsupported Hardware